ronf/asyncssh/README.rst

 * Install bcrypt from https://pypi.python.org/pypi/bcrypt
   if you want support for OpenSSH private key encryption.

+* Install gssapi from https://pypi.python.org/pypi/gssapi if you want support for GSS key exchange and authentication on UNIX.

 * Install libsodium from https://github.com/jedisct1/libsodium
   and libnacl from https://pypi.python.org/pypi/libnacl if you want support for curve25519 Diffie Hellman key exchange, ed25519 keys,